 There are fields of candy canes, a giant red teddy bear, glittering snowflakes and lanterns, owls and birds perched in trees, and snow children playing.
 And a giant dog wagging its tail.

 That’s a tiny sampling of Fantasy Lights, the largest drive-through light show in the Pacific Northwest, with more than 300 displays and thousands of sparking lights on a two-mile route through Spanaway Park.
-Pierce County Parks and Recreation hosts the event, which just completed its 23rd season.
+Pierce County Parks and Recreation hosts the event, which began in 1995.